Role of Douglas Haig in 1918: Manpower

-As far back as 18 April 1917 Lloyd George had caused Hankey to draw up a memo recommending keeping "the War Office short (of men) to compel the soldiers to adopt tactics that will reduce the waste of manpower ... (and force the generals to make) careful substitution of elderly and partially fit men and coloured men ... behind the lines".
-A manpower committee under Lloyd George's chairmanship had given the Royal Navy, RFC, shipbuilding, food production and timber felling all higher priority than the Army.
+As far back as 18 April 1917 Lloyd George had caused Maurice Hankey to draw up a memo recommending keeping "the War Office short (of men) to compel the soldiers to adopt tactics that will reduce the waste of manpower ... (and force the generals to make) careful substitution of elderly and partially fit men and coloured men ... behind the lines".
+A manpower committee under Lloyd George's chairmanship had given the Royal Navy, Royal Flying Corps shipbuilding, food production and timber felling all higher priority than the Army.
 The War Cabinet allocated (9 January) 100,000 Category A men to the Western Front rather than the 615,000 demanded by the Army.
 Lloyd George discounted the Army's warnings and wrongly thought the Western Front secure.
 Between January and March the BEF received 174,379 men, including 32,384 Dominion troops and 7,359 non-combatants.
 Many of the troops were Category B, i.e. not fully fit for combat, but the extra manpower enabled fitter men to be "combed out" from non-combatant jobs behind the lines.

 The BEF's manpower shortage was not solely the fault of the politicians.
 120,000 men of the BEF general reserve were kept in Britain to help the economy by spending their wages there.
-There were too many troops in the Middle East (2 divisions were rushed from there to France after the German offensive began), but this was partly the fault of Robertson who had attempted to prevent action there by submitting inflated estimates of troop requirements.
+There were too many troops in the Middle East, but this was partly the fault of Robertson who had attempted to prevent action there by submitting inflated estimates of troop requirements.
 88,000 BEF men were on leave when the German offensive began.
-Haig seems to have had little sympathy with the government's political constraints – he was unhappy at their lack of vigour in conscripting organised labour (diary 23 December 1917, 10 March), whilst as late as 29 March, following the first German Spring Offensive, Haig would press for the extension of conscription to Ireland (not just for military reasons but "for the good of Ireland", and disagreeing with the King).
+Haig seems to have had little sympathy with the government's political constraints – he was unhappy at their lack of vigour in conscripting organised labour, whilst as late as 29 March, following the first German spring offensive, Haig would press for the extension of conscription to Ireland (not just for military reasons but "for the good of Ireland", and disagreeing with the King).
 Although there were about 1.5m soldiers under Home Forces Command in the UK at any one time, nearly a third of these were sick or wounded and another third engaged on legitimate work for various branches of the Army.
 Only around a third were potentially available for service on the Western Front, the majority of these being in training or under nineteen.
 Eighteen-year-olds had to be sent to France after the German Spring Offensives in 1918.